sriram570/WordoMania/README.md

 Uses Tkinter GUI.

-Execute using python phase 2 final.py
+Execute the "phase 2 final.py" python file to start the game.